jcornelius/jasperdowntown/index.md

 Since 1996, our partners have built numerous businesses generating over $100,000,000 of revenue and creating hundreds of jobs.
 We have acquired, renovated, and rehabilitated commercial properties since 2008.
 We currently own and operate <a href="https://www.firstmountaintasting.com">First Mountain Tasting Room</a>, and it's just the beginning.
 We have purchased several properties on Main Street, most recently the building at 35 N Main St, and we plan to make more significant investments in Downtown Jasper and the surrounding area.

-## You’re here because we want your opinion.
+# You’re here because we want your opinion.

 **What does Jasper need most?** Let us know what you think of the ideas below, or email us and add your own.

 - Coworking / Business Center / Shipping
 - Yoga / Pure Barre / Dance
 - Beauty Spa / Salon (non-hair).
-Zinney?
 - Art Gallery
 - Bicycle Shop / Repairs
 - Outdoor / Hiking / Camping / Fishing Outfitter